siddarth-sharma10/TCS--Stock-Dashboard-/README.md

 # TCS--Stock-Dashboard-
-This project is an interactive Power BI dashboard designed to analyze the stock performance of Tata Consultancy Services (TCS) over the past one year using real historical market data.
+This project is an interactive Power BI dashboard designed to analyze the stock performance of Tata Consultancy Services (TCS) over the past one year (Feb 10 2025 to Feb 10 2026) using real historical market data.

 The dashboard provides a comprehensive view of price movement, trading volume, trends, and risk indicators to support data-driven investment decisions.
 It combines technical analysis with key performance metrics to help users understand whether the stock is growing, declining, or stabilizing.